Set up Standard Interface Communication with MELFA

 -

-The saved backup files can be found in the Backup folder of the project files.
-If the backup Folder Name is not edited, the default backup folder is named after the operation date and time.
+Saved backup files can be found in the project’s Backup folder.
+If you do not edit the backup Folder Name, the default folder will be named with the operation date and time.

 -